ekultails/ekultails-jekyll-uno/_posts/2020-12-06-openzfs-2-test-drive.md

 ---
-title: "Taking OpenZFS 2.0 out for a Test Drive!"
+title: "Taking OpenZFS 2.0 out for a Spin!"
 date: 2020-12-06 12:00:00
 categories:
   - storage